Image via Paramount Pictures

 Image via oxycom.com

-Technically, the Quarry’s projection is the better number as it is based on including a well-reasoned baseline amount to cover rank and file employee raises come FY 2026 as union contracts expire at the end of FY 2025 at the end of next month or the start of the school year for teachers.
+Technically, the Quarry’s projection is the better number as it includes a well-reasoned baseline minimum to cover rank and file employee raises come FY 2026 as union contracts for city employees expire at the end of FY 2025 at the end of next month or just before the start of the school year for teachers.

-However, the mayor has yet to negotiate any new union contracts and so is kicking the eventual raises down the road to be paid differently as well as later with taxpayers likely stuck with the bill next year.
+However, the mayor has yet to negotiate any new union contracts and is so kicking the eventual raises down the road and thus the eventual raises will be paid differently as well as later when taxpayers are officially stuck with the bill next year.

 | quincy news